Coming to our Pambrun Campus?

 Fees are due at business registration at the beginning of each semester.
 Semester fees not paid by the last business day of the opening month will be charged a finance fee of $25.
 Additionally, a monthly overdue charge of 1% of the unpaid balance is charged on the last business day of each month thereafter.

-Payment can be made by cheque, e-Transfer, debit card, cash, MasterCard, Visa, or PayPal.
-When semester fees are paid in full at the time of registration by cheque, e-Transfer, debit card or cash, we offer a $100 discount.
-E-Transfers can be sent to finance@millarcollege.ca by autodeposit (without any security question).
-PayPal payments can be made here: www.paypal.me/MillarCollege – the $100 discount will not apply as PayPal charges fees similar to credit card fees.
+Payment can be made by e-Transfer, cheque, debit card, cash, or credit card.
+When semester fees are paid in full at the time of registration by e-Transfer, cheque, debit card or cash, we offer a $100 discount.
+E-Transfers can be sent to finance@millarcollege.ca.

-• Students who are applying for government student loans and grants are advised to apply as early as possible to avoid late charges on their account.
-Information is available online at www.canada.ca (click or search Student Aid).
-You will need to plan for financing of any costs that are not covered by your loan.
+• Students applying for government student loans and grants are advised to apply as early as possible to avoid late charges on their account.
+Online applications are typically available in June but vary by province.
+Information is available at www.canada.ca (search Student Aid).
+Significant government grants are made available to students from low to middle income families through this application process (grants do not have to be paid back, whereas loans do).